 - kept informed about the support children are getting

 - Liaising with all agencies that may support children’s learning e.g. Speech and Language Therapy, Educational Psychology etc...

 - Updating the school’s SEND register (a system for ensuring all the SEND needs of pupils in this school are known) and making sure that there are excellent records of children’s progress and needs.

 - Providing specialist support for teachers and support staff in the school so they can help children with SEND in the school achieve the best progress possible.

-- Checking on the progress of each child and identifying, planning and delivering any additional help (this could be things like targeted work, additional support) and letting the ECM lead know as necessary.
+- Checking on the progress of each child and identifying, planning and delivering any additional help (this could be things like targeted work, additional support) and letting the SENDCO know as necessary.

 - Writing Individual Education Plans (IEP), Behaviour Improvement Plans (BIP) and sharing and reviewing these with parents at least once each term

 - Ensuring that all staff working with children in school are supported to deliver the planned work/programme so they can achieve the best possible progress.
 This may involve the use of additional adults, outside specialist help and specially planned work and resources.

 - Ensuring that the school’s SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.